roubles/dynamarks/README.md

 Bash toolset to dynamically generate [bashmarks](https://github.com/huyng/bashmarks).
 Use 'dm' to dynamcially create bashmarks for the top directories (sorted by most recently created) in the current directory.
 Then use 'n num' to jump to a specific bashmark.

-There is only one copy of dynamically generated bashmarks for the full box, so if you change directories, you'd have to regenerate them for the new directory.
-I use this mainly for my git folder.
+There is only one copy of dynamically generated bashmarks for the full box.
+If you want to just list the current dynamarks, type 'n' with no argument.

 ```
 $ pwd